Escartem/AmongUsCheatClient/README.md

 This is made for educational purposes only

+# :warning:I have decided to archive this repository for now, since I am not planning to update it

 # :warning: The devs of among us updated the anticheat of the game, most of the cheats are not working anymore.
 I'm working on a way to find new cheats and fix the old ones.

 ---